fernandozago/InMemoryQueue/README.md

 # InMemoryQueue
-Creates a in memory queue system in .net
+Creates a in memory queue service in .net